Education Foundations Department

-Graduates may pursue the 901 or move to the professional license (902).
-The program also offers the Instructional Technology Specialist (903) licensure at the graduate level for an ongoing career ladder.
-By 2004, there are plans to offer the new Instructional Technology Coordinator license (903).
+The Library Media program provides multiple opportunities to prepare for a career as a library and information technology specialist and earn licensure from the Wisconsin Department of Public Instruction (DPI).
+The program specializes in preparing school librarians.
 In addition to learning how to develop, manage and promote a strong library program, students will develop technology and information literacy skills and learn how to develop these skills in students.
 They will work with the most recent technologies and have repeated hands-on, reality-based experiences culminating in two practica in which they work alongside leading professionals in the field.

 UW-Whitewater is also part of a consortium of five UW campuses, which offer a distance licensure program for those outside commuting range of a campus.
 For more information, see http://uww.uwsslec.org.

 Graduates from UW-Whitewater’s library media program are well prepared to help K- 12 students locate, retrieve, evaluate and use information, collaborate with teachers in curricula, provide in-service programs for faculty and to lead the development of school programs.
-Most are hired immediately in school library media positions, in some cases before completing full 901 licensure.
+Most are hired immediately in school library media positions, in some cases before completing full 902 licensure.
 Many accept teaching positions because they have strengths in collaboration, technology integration, information literacy and interpersonal relations.
 The same strengths make this an attractive option for teachers seeking a master’s degree or a mid-career change.
 Some students proceed to positions in business.
 Those pursuing a career in major public, academic or special libraries usually go on to graduate work at major library schools.
 Students in the library media field will develop technology and information literacy skills and learn how to teach these skills to other students.

 Suggested Course of Study

 - Adolescent Literature

-- Library Media Collections
+- Library Administration

-Professional (902): Six courses among the following:
+902 License: Five courses among the following:

-- Hypermedia Virtual Libraries and the Internet
+- Information, Virtual Libraries and the Internet

-- Administering Education Media and Technology Programs
+- Leadership and Administration of Library & Technology Programs

 - Advanced Design and Production